bilelomrani1/s5p-tools/README.md

 #### Number of workers

-By default, the script spawns a number of processes equals to the number of virtual cores the when performing L3 conversion.
+By default, the script spawns a number of processes equals to the number of virtual cores when performing L3 conversion.
 This number can be adjusted with `--num-workers`.

 ```
 python s5p-request.py <product-type> --num-workers <int>